 Not really, Reniko thought fleetingly, her eyes a gathering storm.
 “So, I gather you’ve had a look at this one?”
 Reniko asked as she let the towel drop to the floor and grabbed her undergarments.

 “He seems gallant.
 I think his standards closely follow the old court.
 You know, when they still had chivalry.
-I thought him quite striking, really,” Ava was flushed just talking about the young man and Reniko had to smile.
+I thought him quite striking, really,” Ava was flushed just talking about the young man, and Reniko had to smile.
 She was sure Ava enjoyed her suitors more than she did.
-At least they keep someone entertained, Reniko mused as she thought about the dreadful evenings she had been required to spend with men in the past.
+At least they keep someone entertained, Reniko mused as she thought about the dreadful evenings she had spent with men in the past.
 I was hoping mother had gotten the point by now.

 “Appearances aren’t everything, Ava,” Reniko said teasingly as the smaller woman helped pull the silky fabric over her head.

 “It was his manner; he seemed genuine.”
 Ava tied the sash of Reniko’s dress and began smoothing the fabric of her skirt, unaware that Reniko had not been taking the conversation seriously at all.

 “Genuine?
 I don’t know, I feel –” Reniko’s words caught in her throat for the second time that day.
 That feeling was back.
 I feel I’m losing control.
 Going in the wrong direction.
 Trapped.
 She shook her head and wandered to her dressing table.
 A few pieces of jewelry were hanging on the mirror, and she slid her hand across them, letting the swaying jewels cast dancing rainbows across the mirror.
 She lifted one of the necklaces from the row.
 It was the one that Dertrik had given to her many years ago.
 The two of them had just finished a lesson in the Blade, and she had been sitting on a grassy hill breathless and vexed.
 She had been twelve at the time.